-Compiling the Examples
+2.6.2 Compiling the Examples

-The version of the CUDA Toolkit can be checked by running nvcc -v in a terminal window.
+The version of the CUDA Toolkit can be checked by running nvcc -V in a terminal window.
 The nvcc command runs the compiler driver that compiles CUDA programs.
 It calls the gcc compiler for C code and the NVIDIA PTX compiler for the CUDA code.

-NVIDIA includes sample programs in source form in the GPU Computing SDK.
-You should compile them all by changing to ~/NVIDIA\GPU\Computing\SDK/C and typing make.
-The resulting binaries will be installed in ~/NVIDIA GPU Computing SDK/C/bin/linux/release.
+The NVIDIA CUDA Toolkit includes sample programs in source form.
+You should compile them by changing to ~/NVIDIA_CUDA-5.0_Samples/C and typing make.
+The resulting binaries will be placed in ~/NVIDIA_CUDA-5.0_Samples/C/bin/linux/ release.

-Running the Binaries
+2.6.3 Running the Binaries